Hassanamisco Nipmuc: History

-The Nipmuc people, also referred to as "fresh water people," were divided into many villages which were connected through alliances and trade.
+The Nipmuc people, also referred to as "freshwater people," were divided into many villages which were connected through alliances and trade.
 They once had a vast amount of land and were spread throughout what is now eastern to central Massachusetts and parts of Rhode Island and Connecticut.
 The people hunted, gathered, and planted food.
 The women of the tribe were in charge of farming, producing, and preparing food for their families and were the ones who passed down cultural knowledge from generation to generation.
 Since the wetus that they lived in could be moved, they were seen as "wanderers."
 They took great care of the land on which they lived.

-Not much is known about the Nipmuc people before the invasion of European settlers The earliest encounter known was in 1621, when the Native Americans were friendly with the settlers.
-For example, when the settlers were starving one of the tribe members brought them corn.
+Not much is known about the Nipmuc people before the invasion of European settlers.
+The earliest encounter known was in 1621, when the Native Americans were friendly with the settlers.

-In the mid-1600s, Hassanemesit was one of more than a dozen Praying Towns established by the Massachusetts Bay Colony and Society for the Propagation of the Gospel in New England as permanent, European-style settlements for Christianized "praying Indians" in efforts to commit genocide and convert Eastern Algonquians to Christianity.
-In November 1675 during King Philip's War, the praying Indians of Hassanemesit were presented with an ultimatum by surrounding Nipmuc that they had to join their coalition with the colonists and the town was depopulated for the duration of the war.
+In the mid-1600s, Hassanemesit was one of more than a dozen Praying Towns established by the Massachusetts Bay Colony and Society for the Propagation of the Gospel in New England as permanent, European-style settlements for Christianized "praying Indians" in an effort to commit genocide and convert Eastern Algonquians to Christianity.
+In November, 1675, during King Philip's War, the praying Indians of Hassanemesit were presented with an ultimatum by surrounding Nipmuc that they had to join their coalition with the colonists, and the town was depopulated for the duration of the war.